CrashCortez/vitadock-vlc/README.md

 -------
 [Raspberrypi.org downloads](https://www.raspberrypi.org/downloads/raspbian/), remember to use the lite or desktop, NOT the desktop with recomended software.

-2 - Using Win32diskimager or etcher "write" the unzipped Raspbian image to your SD Card.
+2 - Using Win32diskimager or etcher, "write" the unzipped Raspbian image to your SD Card.
 ------
 3 - Once done remove the SD Card from PC and put your card in you pi and boot it up.
 ------